Love in Bath: Recordings and concert performances

 Beecham conducted a recording of twelve excerpts from the suite, under the title The Great Elopement, with the London Philharmonic Orchestra in 1945.
 They comprise numbers I, II, III, IV, V, VIII, IX, XI, XIII, XV, XVII and XIX.
-The discs were issued by HMV in Britain and RCA Victor in the US.
+The discs were issued by His Master's Voice in Britain and RCA Victor in the US.
 A CD transfer of the set was issued in 1996 by Dutton Vocalion coupled with music from other Beecham-Handel works, The Origin of Design, The Gods Go a'Begging, The Faithful Shepherd and Amaryllis.

 In 1951 Beecham recorded excerpts from the score with the Royal Philharmonic Orchestra.
-Like the LPO set, it was issued under the title The Great Elopement, on mono, 78 r.p.m discs by HMV.
+Like the LPO set, it was issued under the title The Great Elopement, on mono, 78 r.p.m discs by His Master's Voice.
 In both the LPO and RPO sets of excerpts the Serenade is performed in a solely orchestral arrangement.